KWChen1997/SecWIR/synfilter/README.md

 ## Notes
 - Simply typing `make` in the project dir will compile both syndrv and filter
 - For part 2 and 3, both program should run as root
+- The NFQ_NUM in both syndrv.c and filter.c is the target queue the module and program will utilize